bakinbits/bakinbits.github.io/_posts/2017-01-07-mp-select-mini-glass-bed.md

 	<figcaption>Glass Bed Spacer</figcaption>
 </figure>

 So far, so good-- though it has only been one print so far.
-Time will tell if this was a good idea or not...
+Time will tell if this was a good idea or not.